SAP Articles

 Key Takeaways

 - SAP licensing is full of hidden costs.
 If you don’t analyze usage, you’ll pay for licenses you don’t need.
+Had a client waste $1.2M on unused modules.
+Nobody checked what they needed before signing.

-SAP contracts can be a trap, if you’re not paying attention.
+SAP contracts can be a trap if you’re not paying attention.
 Licensing terms shift, hidden fees sneak in, and before you know it, you’re locked into a deal that drains your budget.

 I worked with a client who had no idea how much money they were wasting—until we cut their SAP spend by 28%.